chuttersnap-WaR597MDYso-unsplash-2.webp

 In short, more companies than you’d think.

 Large companies, such as laser coding businesses and electronic soldering companies, are typically aware of the requirement for fume extraction systems in their business environment.
-However, there are a number of companies and industries that aren’t yet aware of the pressing need for fume extraction.
-Industries that can benefit from fume extraction include:
+However, some several companies and industries aren’t yet aware of the pressing need for fume extraction.

 • Laser coding/laser marking companies – laser coding products, for example, the machines behind the imprinted date on a can of coke, would create fumes and debris that need extracting.